phac-nml/ecoli_serotyping/README.md

 EC20151709|Escherichia coli|O157:H43|Based on 3 allele(s)|PASS (REPORTABLE)|wzx:1;wzy:0.999;fliC:1|O157-5-wzx-origin;O157-9-wzy-origin;H43-1-fliC-origin;|100;99.916;99.934;   |   100;100;100;  |  contig00002;contig00002;contig00003; |   62558-63949;64651-65835;59962-61467;   | 1392;1185;1506; |v1.0 (2020-05-07)  |     - |

-FAQs

 ## FAQ

 **Does ECTyper can be run on multiple samples in a directory?**

 ECTyper proves flexible ways to specify inputs located in different locations.
 One can provide multiple paths to several directories separated by space.
-In addition, one can specify file type to look for in a given diretory(ies).
+In addition, one can specify file type to look for in a given directory(ies).
 Note that paths that contain a star `*` symbol would only look for files in specified directory and would not look in subdirectories.
 For example,

 - Process all files in `folder1` and `folder2` directories and file `sample.fasta` located in `folder3`